javasop/intro-sql/content/database.md

 ### DATABASE

+- Container for all our data.

+## Example

 - We have a school, let's call it Turing.

-Turing has students, teachers, classes and courses.
+- Turing has: students, classes, teachers, courses and many other objects.

-## Database

-- we first start by creating a Database.
-A database is a container for our data.
-Let's call it Turing.

-in SQL
+in SQL, we create a database first

 ```html